sourabhGavade/nagpur-marina/docs/RASPBERRY_PI_INTEGRATION.md

 1. The Server sends the `hardware-readiness-check` event and a JSON payload to each connected Pi.
 2. Each Pi checks its registry, drivers, and watchdog, then returns one callback.
-3. The Server sends the same `hardware-apply-state` payload to **both** Pis with the complete desired lighting state and a future execution time.
+3. For Area/Zone/Sub-zone/Stop, the Server sends the same `hardware-apply-state` payload to **both** Pis.
+For dedicated Lighting control, it sends the payload only to the Pi mapped to that lighting's `model`.
-4. Each Pi validates the full payload without changing any output.
+4. Each addressed Pi validates the full payload without changing any output.
-5. Each Pi schedules the valid state for `execute_at_ms`.
+5. Each addressed Pi schedules the valid state for `execute_at_ms`.
-6. At that time, each Pi applies all output changes together.
+6. At that time, each addressed Pi applies all output changes together.
-7. Each Pi returns one success callback.
-If validation or execution fails on either Pi, that Pi returns one error callback instead and the overall command fails.
+7. Each addressed Pi returns one success callback.
+If validation or execution fails on a required Pi, that Pi returns one error callback instead and the overall command fails.

 ### Socket.IO ACK concept